 This site featured up-to-date rate comparisons for bank accounts, CDs, mortgages, credit cards, and insurance.
 Bankrate also offers an extensive collection of personal finance calculators, income tax resources, and tools.
 Free.

-We have accounts at two discount brokers and they both offer research on stocks and mutual funds from third-party services.
+Discount Brokerage Research: Most discount brokers offer research on stocks and mutual funds from third-party services.
 While the research offerings differ, most top discount brokers give their customers free access to research reports from companies such as Morningstar, Thomson Reuters, and Standard & Poor’s.

 Holding a good portion of your portfolio in companies that meet this list of criteria will greatly reduce your chances of suffering large losses during unforeseen market declines.